Guiding began in Australian States in 1910. In 1926 the State Girl Guide Organisations federated and formed a national Organisation.

 The governance of Girl Guides Australia is vested in the Board of Girl Guides Australia.

 The Constitution of Girl Guides Australia describes the structure of the Board, its office bearers, purpose and obligations.

 Members of State Girl Guide Organisations, supporters of Girl Guides Australia and other stakeholders may be invited to attend a general meeting and may be permitted to speak subject to control of the chairperson.

-Chief Commissioner: Appointed by the Directors of Girl Guides Australia for a term of 3 years and eligible for re-appointment for up to 2 further one year terms.
+Chief Commissioner: Appointed by the Directors of Girl Guides Australia for a term of 3 years and eligible for re-appointment for up to a further three year term.